Mojang/minecraft-editor/README.md

 |--|--|
 | <img width="761" alt="Image of installing the Launcher from the Microsoft Store" src="./_images/install-the-launcher.png"> | <img width="753" alt="Image of installing Minecraft Bedrock Preview from the Minecraft Launcher" src="./_images/install-bedrock-preview.png"> |

 2. Create a desktop shortcut.
-When prompted for the filename, copy/paste the following into the textfield: `minecraft:?Editor=true`
+When prompted for the filename, copy/paste the following into the textfield: `minecraft-preview:?Editor=true`

 | Create a new shortcut | Specify the destination |
 |--|--|